DragonLibrary/BookBlog/_posts/2021-08-07-is-it-reckless-to-change-style.md

 So, with an idea of the why this reshaping of the paratext occurred, it is the time to consider if this was a good decision and how it has shaped impressions of the book.

 When placed side-by-side, the differences are apparent.
 The colour palette and illustrations are completely distinct, and the typography of the title is disparate.
-Although the colouring of the lettering changes, the typeface itself is consistent.
+Although the colouring of the lettering changes, the typeface itself is consistent for Funke's name.
+This is likely to match the typeface used for her name on her other novels to have some form of consistency across her works; editions of numerous titles, including *Inkheart*, *Dragon Rider* and *Igraine The Brave* all featured this particular font.